JoanaOP/AutopilotServiceDEE/README.md

 Note 3
-The state will change to *takingOff* and then to *flying* as soon as the autopilot reaches 5 meters of altitude.
+The state will change to *takingOff* and then to *flying* as soon as the autopilot reaches the indicated meters of altitude.

 Note 4
 The state will change to *returningHome* and then to *onHearth* as soon as the autopilot in on hearth.